 Buy 3 or more: $94.99 eachBuy 3 or more$94.99

-InkCartridges.com offers remanufactured laser cartridges to replace the Lexmark X560H2MG high yield magenta toner cartridge exclusively designed for your Lexmark X560n printer.
+InkCartridges.com offers remanufactured laser cartridges to replace the Lexmark X560H2CG high yield cyan toner cartridge exclusively designed for your Lexmark X560n printer.
 Our laser toner cartridges are remanufactured using both OEM and non-OEM parts, and are of the highest caliber.
 Our LD brand compatible laser cartridges are backed by a 100% Satisfaction Guarantee and ship fast!

 This item is guaranteed to work with the following printers: